March 21, 2019

 A big part of what we do here at Pivotal is to encourage our youth to dream big.
 That’s why we love sharing stories of our college scholarship recipients like Noor Almusahwi, a former foster youth, and current Pivotal scholar.
 Noor is well on his way to realizing his career goals.
 He sets the bar high for all college students, not just those from foster care.

 A quintessential student-athlete, Noor is now a senior with a 3.9 GPA at Arizona State University and wrestler in the school’s Top-10 wrestling program.
 Before transferring to ASU, he was California’s top-ranked wrestler.
 Although his days are jam-packed with classes, homework, and perfecting the wrestling skills and technique he began learning in high school, he also finds time to conduct policy research on the rights of refugees.

 Just three weeks ago, California voters passed two propositions expected to battle homelessness in our community.
 With tent encampments growing in cities across the area and people lining up as early as 8:00 am for a shelter bed, it’s clear that homelessness has reached a watershed moment in California.

 What’s perhaps less obvious is that homelessness is a deepening problem for college students.
 Once they turn 18, many no longer receive financial support from their parents.
-Stretching their dollars means having to choose between paying for classes and books, or housing and food.
-For foster youth in college, this choice is a daily battle.
+This is particularly true for college- enrolled foster youth who often emancipate at age 18.
+For them, stretching their dollars means having to choose between paying for classes and books, or housing and food.

 November 13, 2018